invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 If you'd prefer, you can also just download the whole node folder from the linked repository and add it to the `nodes` folder.

-To use a community workflow, download the the `.json` node graph file and load it into Invoke AI via the **Load Workflow** button in the Workflow Editor.
+To use a community workflow, download the `.json` node graph file and load it into Invoke AI via the **Load Workflow** button in the Workflow Editor.

 - Community Nodes
     + [Adapters-Linked](#adapters-linked-nodes)